Empowering Girls & Women Since 1919

 Each season, we see the evidence of camp’s irreplaceable impact in the smiles spread across campers’ faces as they overcome challenges.
 We see it in the confidence campers encourage in one another, and in the value they place in traditions and ceremonies that have been carried on for decades.
 And we see it in the connections campers build with one another that remain strong support systems far beyond camp’s front gate.

-From Day Camp to Residential Camp, Mini Camp to our CIT leadership program, Camp Hochelaga is intentionally designed to grow with your camper and support them as they strengthen their voice, grow their confidence, and discover their interests.
+From Day Camp to Residential Camp, wilderness adventure trips to our CIT leadership program, Camp Hochelaga is intentionally designed to grow with your camper and support them as they strengthen their voice, grow their confidence, and discover their interests.
 We can’t wait for your camper to be part of the ’Laga community on beautiful Lake Champlain.